The next Clinic on Dynamical Approaches to Infectious Disease Data will be held online, 13-19 December.

 Congratulations to MIDAS member Professor Marc Lipsitch on being newly elected to the National Academy of Medicine!

-MIDAS Meeting 2021 will be held online!
+The MIDAS Network Annual Meeting 2021 will be held online!

 Join us for the next MIDAS Webinar featuring Drs.
 Isabel Rodriguez-Barraquer and Saki Takahashi, from UC San Francisco.